 Those with family and personal protection dogs should perhaps be aware that dog allergies seem to be on the rise, tripling in the last year, with bulldogs, crossbreeds and springer spaniels experiencing the most problems among all breeds.

-Conducted by The Co-operative Insurance, a study found that the average cost of a claim relating to an allergy was £261, with common pet allergies including dust, dander, house mites, fleas, weed and grass pollens, food, cleaning products, feathers, cleaning chemicals and cigarette smoke.
+The Co-operative Insurance, a study found that the average cost of a claim relating to an allergy was £261, with common pet allergies including dust, dander, house mites, fleas, weed and grass pollens, food, cleaning products, feathers, cleaning chemicals and cigarette smoke.

 Signs to look out for include vomiting, sneezing, ear infections, runny eyes, red or scabbed skin, rashes on the skin and frequent licking.